pvasek/kudu-wiki/Azure-Web-Sites-Development-Stacks.md

 * **CLR**: 2.0, 4.0
 The default is CLR 4.0.
 * **Framework**: up to 4.6
-The default is .NET Framework 4.6 (currently .NET 4.6.0).
+The default is .NET Framework 4.6 (currently .NET 4.6.1).
-* ASP.NET 5 is also supported either through Kudu or Web Deploy
+* ASP.NET Core RC2 is also supported either through Kudu or Web Deploy

 ## Node.js (and matching npm)